Mexico turns to new national team soccer coach Diego Cocca - NewsBreak

 Mexico turns to new national team soccer coach Diego Cocca

-MEXICO CITY (AP) — Diego Cocca will have his work cut out as Mexico's new national soccer team coach, after Mexico failed to make it out of the group stage at the 2022 World Cup.
+Diego Cocca will have his work cut out as Mexico 's new national soccer team coach, after Mexico failed to make it out of the group stage at the 2022 World Cup.

 It was the first time Mexico hadn’t advanced to the round of 16 since 1978.